acidanthera/VoodooPS2/README.md

 2018-05-05 v1.8.33 (redacted)

-- change BogusDeleteThreshX and BogusDeltaThreshY for Thinkpad_Trackpad profile (Lenovo T420)
+- change BogusDeleteThreshX and BogusDeltaThreshY for Thinkpad_TrackPad profile (Lenovo T420)

 - change default delay for findMouseDevice to 100ms